Welfare of primates: normal behaviour patterns

 - jumping

 Tarsiers, some lemurs and bush-babies typically cling to and leap between perches, marmosets and tamarins cling to tree-trunks and gibbons swing from branch to branch.
-Performance of such natural activities is essential to both the physical and psychological health of primates, and it is important that they are provided with a wide variety of suitable facilities, that are the right size and spatial design to display these behaviours.
+These primates must be able to carry out these natural activities to safeguard their physical and mental health.

 A change in activity levels, in both directions, can result in a welfare problem.